khaledelhannat/GitNotes/README.md

 # C# and .NET Learning Repository

 This repository is a dedicated space for my journey in learning C# and exploring the .NET framework.
-The content is organized into branches, each representing a different phase of learning.
-This README provides an overview of the topics covered in the first two sections of the course.

 ---